 On buying an independent health plan, you can avail tax benefits up to Rs 20,280 under Section 80(D).
 Moreover, the maximum investment declaration of Rs 65,000 can be made under this Section, because the Section allows taxpayers to claim deductions for health insurance premiums paid for insuring self, spouse, dependent children, and parents.
 These tax benefits cannot be availed on corporate health insurance.

 Generally, when you buy an independent health plan, you have the flexibility to customize your plan as per your needs.
 As per your needs, you can choose critical illness clauses, insertions, features, and riders.
 But, this is not the case with corporate health plans.
 The features you might be looking for will not be there because, in most cases, the employer negotiates the plan with the insurer and chooses the most cost-effective plan.

 Looking at the limitations of corporate health insurance plans, it is important for you to have an independent health plan that financially supports you and your family at the time of health emergencies.

 Wondering where to get an individual health plan?
 To make this process easier, let us assist you.
-Here is the get quote page for the best health insurance plans available online.
+Here is the get quote page or the best health insurance plans available online.
 For any further assistance or queries regarding health insurance, feel free to reach out to us at firstname.lastname@example.org or 86559–86559.